 With more than 1 million people dying from air pollution yearly, several thousand from cancer, and a few others from lack of a means to sterilize water, solar energy may very well be the future of cooking.

 Solar cooking solves the problem of pasteurizing contaminated water in rural areas and reduces the likelihood of deforestation due to firewood making.
-Overall, there is nothing quite as convenient as simply going outside and using the sun when the alternative involves expensive fuels and radioactive exposure.
+But, nothing is as convenient as simply going outside and using the sun when the alternative involves expensive fuels and radioactive exposure.

 Speeding Up Your Solar Cooker